carliane101/carliane101.github.io/content/about-us.md

 draft: false
 ---

-**SeaJay Environmental LLC** is a small business with more than 30 years of experience in project management support to the offshore energy sector and other blue tech industries.
+**SeaJay Environmental LLC** is a small, woman-owned business based in Oakland, California that has more than 30 years of experience in project management support to the offshore energy sector and other blue tech industries.
 We specialize in managing multi-agency, complex, one-off, and/or controversial projects with hand-picked teams designed specifically for your projects.
-Our senior and principle-level team members will provide the highest level of support and expert advice to save money and time while meeting critical deadlines.
+Our senior and principle-level team members provide the highest level of support and expert advice to meet critical deadlines.

-Our core areas of work include:
+Core areas of work include:

 * Permitting feasibility, strategy, and application preparation
 * Regulatory compliance including workplace training and annual drills and exercises